 A sunny Sunday.
-Husband and I called on Bella, would she like to spend the day with us, out on a walk?
+Husband and I called on Laura to ask if she would like to spend the day with us, out on a walk?
 No she would not.

 We stayed in her house for ten minutes, she followed us outside.
 ‘It’s a beautiful day, come with us,’ I said.

 Laura looked at me whilst her eyes danced with lies.

 ‘It’s not that arse hole, is it?’
 Referring to Mr Big I Am.

 Silence told me what I needed to know.